-I think it’s a good idea to include a specific section about how you’ll promote the book.
+If you have any specific marketing ideas, it’s a great idea to include a specific section about that.
 Mention any personal connections or communities you belong to that will help you get the word out.
-If you have any other creative marketing ideas, list them.
+If you have any other “outside the box” promotional ideas, list them.

 You definitely want agents and editors to have the sense that you understand the importance of marketing and will be actively involved in promoting the book.

 Another thing you can do to convey your passion is to include an “Author Statement,” where you explain in personal terms why you are creating this particular book.
 This often helps agents and editors get a sense for how you’ll connect with readers.

 There is no right or wrong way to organize your proposal.
 I recommend that you organize your proposal in order of impact; in other words, show your best, most impressive stuff first.